farooqqureshii/farooqqureshii.github.io/src/content/writing/fall-2024-course-review.md

 ---
-title: "Fall 2024 Course Review at uOttawa"
+title: "Fall 2024 Course Review"
 description: "A detailed review of my first semester courses at the University of Ottawa"
 date: "Dec 31 2024"
 draft: false